markusressel/TutorialTooltip/README.md

 # Attributions

-I want to give a big shoutout to Alessandro Crugnola (sephiroth74) who has built his great android-target-tooltip library (https://github.com/sephiroth74/android-target-tooltip) that adresses the same issue.
-His work greatly impacted the way I am building this library and really helped me figure out how to things right.
+I want to give a big shoutout to Alessandro Crugnola (sephiroth74) who has built his great [android-target-tooltip](https://github.com/sephiroth74/android-target-tooltip "android-target-tooltip on GitHub") library that adresses the same issue.
+His work greatly impacted the way I am building this library and really helped me figure out how to do things right.

 # License